MJTheisen/MJTheisen/README.md

 <h3 align="center">Computer Science student at UWT</h3>

--  I’m currently working on my Computer Science degree at the University of Washington Tacoma.
+-  I’m currently a Senior working on my Computer Science degree at the University of Washington.

 -  I’m currently learning a bunch of different things all at once.
-Our classes have focused on Java, C, Erlang, Python, and most recently, Ruby while using Visual Studio Code and IntelliJ, but I'm focusing mostly on Python while trying to get a better understanding of Nano and Vim in my free time on my Linux virtual machine.
-Pretty much everything in the field is interesting, but I have recently started diving heavily into Cryptography, Quantum Computing and Q#, as well as using Python with some AI Machine Learning projects this summer 2022.
+Pretty much everything in the field is interesting, but I have recently started diving heavily into Cryptography, Quantum Computing and Q#, as well as using Python with some AI Machine Learning projects this Winter 2023.
 Since Cryptography is an interest of mine, ethical hacking was pretty much the reason I jumped into the field, so I'm working on a few projects this summer on that as well.

 -  Here's how to reach me: **michaeltheisen@hotmail.com**